-The carrying amounts of other assets (except for inventories and amount due from contract customers) are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
+The carrying amounts of other assets (except for inventories, contract assets, lease receivables and deferred tax asset) are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
 For goodwill, the recoverable amount is estimated each period at the same time.